matthewperron/f1-elo/README.md

 This script will:
 1. Check for existing race data in `data/` folder or fetch from Ergast API if needed
-2. Load starting ELO ratings from previous season (defaults to 1500 for new drivers)
+2. Load starting Elo ratings from previous season (defaults to 1500 for new drivers)
-3. Calculate qualifying, race, and global ELO ratings using teammate comparisons
+3. Calculate qualifying, race, and global Elo ratings using teammate comparisons
-4. Save final ELO ratings for use as starting ratings in next season
+4. Save final Elo ratings for use as starting ratings in next season
 5. Generate rankings table and update this README with results

 ---